drvinceknight/Monte_Carlo_Simulation_for_Estimating_pi/README.md

-# Estimating pi by throwing darts at a dart board.
+# Making rain fall in a field so as to estimate pi.

-We assume that darts are thrown at a square board with an equally likely probability of hitting all points on the board.
-If we count the number of darts that hit an inscribed circle we can estimate pi:
+This repo contains some code that simulates rain fall in a square field and counts the number of drops that fall in an inscribed circle so as to estimate pi.

-> The ratio of A/B will in fact be $\pi/4$ if A is the number of darts in the circle and B is the number of darts thrown.

-This repo contains some code that simulates the throwing of the darts.

 ## Usage